mmnsrti/promptcraft/README.md

 ### 5. Stunning & Responsive UI

 Tailwind CSS powers a visually stunning and responsive user interface, making your experience on PromptCraft a delight.
 Whether you're browsing prompts on a desktop, tablet, or smartphone, PromptCraft adapts effortlessly to your device.
 Enjoy a smooth and visually pleasing interface that enhances your creative journey.

-This is a prompt sharing web app built with Next.js, MongoDB, Tailwind CSS, and NextAuth for authentication.

 ## Features